Azure-Samples/active-directory-b2c-graph-trustframework-policy/README.md

 # Manage custom polices in Azure AD B2C using Graph API
+[!NOTE] This feature is now in public preview

 This is a sample command line tool that demonstrates managing custom trust framework policies (custom policy for short) and Policy keys in an Azure AD B2C tenant.
 [Custom policy](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-overview-custom) allows you to customize every aspect of the authentication flow.
 Azure AD B2C uses [Policy keys](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-get-started-custom#create-the-encryption-key) to manage your secrets.